juicedata/juicefs/README.md

 ## POSIX Compatibility

-JuiceFS passed all of the 8813 tests in latest [pjdfstest](https://github.com/pjd/pjdfstest).
+JuiceFS has passed all of the compatibility tests (8813 in total) in the latest [pjdfstest](https://github.com/pjd/pjdfstest) .

 ```
 All tests successful.